ycechungAI/goose/documentation/docs/getting-started/installation.md

   <TabItem value="ui" label="Goose Desktop" default>
   **To update your LLM provider and API key:**

-    1. Click on the three dots in the top-right corner.
+    1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar.
-    2. Select `Provider Settings` from the menu.
+    2. Click the `Settings` button on the sidebar.
+    3. Click the `Models` tab.
+    4. Click `Configure Providers`
-    2. Choose a provider from the list.
+    5. Choose your provider
-    3. Click Edit, enter your API key, and click `Set as Active`.
+    6. Click `Configure`, enter your API key, and click `Submit`.

   </TabItem>
   <TabItem value="cli" label="Goose CLI">